yl8976/django-heroku-s3-template/README.md

 ### Clone the Template

+#### Option 1: Using GitHub's Templating Feature

+Press the "Use this template" button at the top of this repository.
+Follow the steps to name and create your own copy of this repo!

+#### Option 2: Manually Clone

 First, navigate to the folder you want your project to live on your command line interface (`cmd.exe` on Windows, `Terminal` on macOS).
 Then, type:

 ```bash